What is a data scientist? A key data analytics role and a lucrative career

 What is a data scientist?

 Data scientists are responsible for discovering insights from massive amounts of structured and unstructured data to help shape or meet specific business needs and goals.
-The data scientist role in data analysis is becoming increasingly important as businesses rely more heavily on big data and data analytics to drive decision-making and as more businesses lean on cloud technology, automation and machine learning as core components of their IT strategies.
+The data scientist role is becoming increasingly important as businesses rely more heavily on data analytics to drive decision-making and lean on automation and machine learning as core components of their IT strategies.

 A data scientist’s main objective is to organize and analyze large amounts of data, often using software specifically designed for the task.
-The final results of a data scientist’s data analysis needs to be easy enough for all invested stakeholders to understand — especially those working outside of IT.
+The final results of a data scientist’s analysis needs to be easy enough for all invested stakeholders to understand — especially those working outside of IT.

-A data scientist’s approach to data analysis depends not only on their industry, but also on the specific needs of the business or department they are working for.
-Before a data scientist can find meaning in either structured or unstructured data, business leaders, departments and managers need to communicate what they’re looking for.
+A data scientist’s approach to data analysis depends on their industry and the specific needs of the business or department they are working for.
+Before a data scientist can find meaning in structured or unstructured data, business leaders and department managers must communicate what they’re looking for.
 As such, a data scientist must have enough business domain expertise to translate company or departmental goals into data-based deliverables such as prediction engines, pattern detection analysis, optimization algorithms, and the like.

-Data scientist salary
+Data scientist responsibilities

-In 2016, the Bureau of Labor Statistics reports that the average salary for a data scientist came in around $111,800 per year.
-It’s a fast growing and lucrative field, with the BLS predicting jobs in this field will grow 11 percent by 2024.
-Data scientist is also shaping up to be a satisfying long-term career path.
-In Glassdoor’s 50 Best Jobs in America report, data scientist ranked as the best job across every industry based on job openings, salary and overall job satisfaction ratings.

 A data scientist’s chief responsibility is data analysis, a process that begins with data collection and ends with business decisions made on the basis of the data scientist’s final data analytics results.